 Fluxys is a fully independent gas infrastructure group present across Europe and our offering combines gas transmission, gas storage and LNG terminalling.
 We contribute to a sustainable energy future and our passionate teams secure reliable and affordable energy flows into the market.

-Fluxys has 40 years of experience in LNG operations and our LNG assets and partnerships include the Dunkirk and Zeebrugge LNG terminals as well as an LNG bunkering ship.
+Fluxys has 40 years of experience in LNG operations and our LNG assets and partnerships include the Dunkirk, Zeebrugge and Revithoussa LNG terminals as well as an LNG bunkering ship.
 Our other assets and partnerships include the gas transmission and storage infrastructure in Belgium, ownership in the Interconnector and BBL pipelines linking the UK with mainland Europe, the NEL and TENP pipelines and the EUGAL pipeline project in Germany, the Transitgas pipeline in Switzerland and the TAP pipeline from Turkey to Italy under construction.

 AXA Investment Managers - Real Assets, a global leader in real asset investments and the number one property portfolio and asset manager in Europe, has over €77bn in assets under management, incl. €58.6bn in direct property & infrastructure and €14.8bn in real asset finance (June 2018).
 We offer a 360° approach to investing in real assets, which comprises opportunities in both equity and debt, across different geographies and sectors, as well as via private and listed instruments.
 Our 30-year experienced teams comprise over 600 people in 14 offices that operate in over 20 countries around the world, which provide us with in-depth knowledge of countries, cities and sectors.